 Personal resilience is the result of many factors including genetics, family history, personal experience, learned behaviour, and state of health.
-Each person's level of resilience plays a role in his or her ability to withstand both everyday workplace stressors and serious incidents without becoming psychologically harmed.
+A persons level of resilience plays a role in their ability to withstand both everyday workplace stressors and serious incidents without becoming psychologically harmed.

 Psychological harm in the workplace